yalicee/march-23-be-rated-restaurants/README.md

 ```

 4 - Get comments for a restaurant
-returns a json object of comments keyed by their id
+returns a json object of the restaurant, containing a json object of comments keyed by their id
 ```
 GET /api/restaurants/12/comments
 {
-    id: 12,
+    restaurant_id: 12,
     area_id: 3,
     name: 'Carluccio’s',
     cuisine: 'Italian',
     website: 'http://www.carluccios.com/'
     comments: {
         312: {
-            id: 312,
+            comment_id: 312,
             restaurant_id: 12,
             body: 'My partner found this place on twitter so we decided to go have a look...',
             created_at: 961027220321
         },
         422: {
-            id: 312,
+            comment_id: 422,
             restaurant_id: 12,
             body: 'The place is quirky and affordable - I paid less than 5 pounds for a...',
             created_at: 964224128725